-What You Need to Know About Canine Ear Infections
+A Pain in the Ear: What to Know About Dog Ear Infections

 Dogs are especially at risk for ear infections.
-Here’s how to prevent them.
+Here’s what to look out for.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 If you’ve ever had to fight off an ear infection, you know how painful, itchy, and just icky they can be.
 As it turns out, when it comes to ear infections, humans are the lucky ones: Our ear canals are short, while dogs’ ear canals are long and narrow, making them especially at risk to infection.
 While diagnosis and treatment should always be handled by a veterinarian, pet parents can help keep their pup’s ears free of infection by learning the signs and symptoms.